JVLAN/lansite/README.md

+** NOT MAINTENANTED ANYMORE **
+Note that we moved to our own system, sadly for now it's a on private repo, for security and testing reasons, contact us at associations@jvlan.ch if you want informations.

 # Lansite

 Lansite is a web app made for smaller LAN parties.
 It is designed to be a simple, central information hub for all attendees.